IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 <!-- ComponentEnd: HierarchicalGrid -->

-## Resizing columns in pixels/percentages
+## Resizing Columns in Pixels/Percentages

 Depending on the user scenario, the column width may be defined in pixels, percentages or a mix of both.
 All these scenarios are supported by the Column Resizing feature.
 By default if a column does not have width set, it fits the available space with width set in pixels.